Idearium/developers/style-guide/rabbitmq/README.md

 - `success`
 - `fail`

-Note the use of `d` to create a tense.
+Note the use of tense to separate requests from notifications.
 You should use present tense (i.e. `create`) when making a request for something to be completed.
 You should use past tense (i.e. `created`) to announce that something has happened.

 `success` and `fail` exchanges can be used when announcing successful, or failed processes.